Tichu: Rules

 All players prepare three cards for simultaneous exchange, with each player passing one card (face down) to each of the other players—one to each opponent and one to the partner.
 Should a player declare "Tichu" before the simultaneous exchange, players are allowed to change their out-going exchange cards.

 After the card exchange, the player with the Mah Jong leads the first trick.
 In Tichu, playable card combinations are generally based on Poker hands, with some exceptions.
 A player may pass on a trick with the option to play in later (essentially checking in Poker), and a trick is completed if it is passed three times in a row.

 Playable card combinations include: a single card; any pair; two or more "stairs" (consecutive pairs; for example, 55667788.
 Non-consecutive pairs may not be played); three of a kind; straights of at least five cards in length, regardless of suit/color (so 56789TJQ is playable); and full houses (three of a kind & a pair).
 Four of a kind or a straight flush of at least five cards is a bomb which beats any card combination with the exception of a bigger bomb.
 Bombs may be played at any time (even out of turn) to end a trick, with every player given a chance to play bigger bombs before the trick is taken.

 An example of "bombing": 10< K< D< 8888< AAAA< ♦9♦10♦J♦Q♦K< ♠2♠3♠4♠5♠6♠7.

+With the exception of "bombing", cards can only be followed by a similar combination of higher value; like a single card on a single card, a pair on a pair etc.

 The special cards affect gameplay accordingly: